Statement on Artificial Intelligence

 As a community grounded in making and social responsibility, Pratt is well poised to address the opportunities and challenges presented by emerging artificial intelligence (AI) technologies, starting with the ways we structure and support student work.
 We are committed to an education focused on disciplinary fluency, one of our Institute Learning Goals, where students are skilled in using tools, techniques, and technologies with respect to relevant professional benchmarks, norms, and guidelines and where they gain the historical and cultural knowledge to act as ethical leaders in their field and beyond.

-As we look toward the fall semester, we encourage all faculty to reflect on potential uses of AI by students for a range of written, visual, coding, and other assignments.
+We encourage all faculty to reflect on potential uses of AI by students for a range of written, visual, coding, and other assignments.
 As a first step, we invite faculty to consider:

 - How might course assignments be updated, given widely available AI tools?